 SOC& 101 Introduction to Sociology (5)

-(Formerly SOC-110) An introduction to the basic concepts and theories of sociology with an emphasis on the group aspects of human behavior. (multicultural content)

-Prerequisite: ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.
+(Formerly SOC-110) An introduction to the basic concepts and theories of sociology with an emphasis on the group aspects of human behavior. (multicultural content) Prerequisite: ENGL/ 095 with a minimum grade of C or equivalent.